 August 24th, 2013 by Piper Smith

 When did treasure maps become popularized?
 And why do we think that all pirates buried treasure and possessed treasure maps?
-As we know, there are few documented cases of actual buried treasure–pirates probably felt safer with their loot close by!
+As we know, there are few documented cases of actual buried treasure – pirates probably felt safer with their loot close by!
 The idea of treasure maps comes from popular works of fiction and film.
-For instance, the cliche “X marks the spot” was made a common theme by Robert Louis Stevenson’s Treasure Island that was published in 1883.
-As well as maps, puzzles depicting the location to buries treasure are also popular.
-These puzzles originate in Edger Allan Poe’s The Gold-Bug, published in 1843.
+For instance, the cliche “X marks the spot” was made a common theme in Robert Louis Stevenson’s Treasure Island which was published in 1883.
+As well as maps, puzzles depicting the location of buried treasure are also popular.
+These puzzles originate in Edgar Allan Poe’s The Gold-Bug, published in 1843.

 Picture caption: Pick it up!
 It’s a fabulous read of classic literature!